petermoorey/NANOG-80-Hackathon/README.md

-# NANOG 80 Hackathon (Team Blue)
+# NANOG 80 Hackathon

 Our idea for the NANOG 80 Hackathon (17-18th Oct 2020) is to create a system to evaluate BGP events based on a defined compliance policy.
+Our personal goals were to:

+- Evaluate various technology stacks
+- Explore network telemetry capabilities
+- Create a network to showcase routing scenarios
+- Provide real-time evaluation of BGP routes to detect:
+  * Poorly configured route-maps
+  * Incorrect provider policies
+  * Route hijacking

-We broke the project into several discrete activities/components:
+To deliver the solution as a team, we broke the project into several discrete activities/components:

 - Defining the desired BGP policies (Yordan)
 - Structured document to describe the policy (Yordan/Lawrence)